 Deciding when to replace your HVAC system can feel like a big puzzle.
 It’s a major investment, so you want to get the timing right.
 Instead of waiting for a complete breakdown in the middle of a heatwave or cold snap, you can look for a few key signals that your furnace and air conditioner are nearing the end of their useful life.
 Paying attention to these signs can help you plan ahead and make a confident, unhurried decision.

-Key Signs of Age and Wear
+Watch for These Signs of Age and Wear

 The simplest indicator is your system’s age.
 A modern furnace can last 15 to 20 years, while a central AC system typically works for 12 to 15 years.
 If your equipment is approaching or has passed that decade mark, it’s wise to start planning for a replacement.
 Even if it’s still running, an older system is far less energy-efficient than today’s models, which means you’re paying more for less comfort.
 Plus, older units may use outdated refrigerants that are being phased out, making future repairs more complex and costly.
 Evaluating your system’s age is the first step in planning for a more efficient residential HVAC future.

-Constant Repairs and High Bills
+When Repairs and Bills Start Piling Up

 Are you on a first-name basis with your HVAC technician?
 If you’re scheduling repairs more than once or twice a year, it’s a strong sign that your system is on its last legs.
 Those repair bills add up, and at a certain point, you’re putting good money into a system that’s bound to fail completely.
 Another clear sign is a steady increase in your utility bills.
 As HVAC components wear out, they lose efficiency and have to run longer to heat or cool your home, driving up energy consumption.
 While our service maintenance programs can extend a system’s life, they can’t reverse old age.